cncf/glossary/content/en/image-digest.md

 ## How it helps

 An image digest provides a guaranteed, tamper-evident way to reference a container image.
-Because the digest is derived from the content of the image itself, any change to the image produces a different digest.
-By referencing an image using its digest (e.g., `myapp@sha256:abc123...`), teams ensure they are always running the exact same image, regardless of what happens to its tag.
+Because the digest is derived from the image content itself, any change to the image produces a different digest.
+By referencing an image by digest (e.g., `myapp@sha256:abc123...`), teams ensure they always run the exact same image, regardless of what happens to its tag.
 This is especially important for security audits, reproducible builds, and supply chain integrity in production environments.

 ## Related terms